 Step 8: Deploy TKGm cluster as a Tenant

-Login to the tenant portal and navigate to More > Kubernetes Container Clusters and click on new and verify that you are getting an option for deploying TKGm based K8 cluster.
+Login to the tenant portal and navigate to More > Kubernetes Container Clusters and click on New and verify that you are getting an option for deploying the TKG K8 cluster.

-You can also view the status of the K8 cluster by running the below command:
+You can also view the status of the K8 cluster by running the following command:

 1 2 3 4 |

-Information about the deployed K8 cluster can be viewed by running the below command:
+Information about the deployed K8 cluster can be viewed by running the following command:

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 26 27 28 29 30 31 32 33 34 35 36 37 38 39 40 41 42 43 44 45 46 47 48 49 |